sadlil/website/src/content/blog/mysql-deadlock.md

 #### Use MySIAM storage engine
  There is another option to avoid deadlock to use a different engine entirely.
 MySIAM Engine has a mechanism to avoid a deadlock scenario.
 Instead of row level locking MySIAM uses full table level locking.
-And I believe MySIAM doesn not implement any transaction.
+And I MySIAM does not implement any transaction.

  > We are not inserted to switch over to another new storage engine.
 Probably you too.